TOTAL PRICE: Complete the form to calculate price

-- 2 private bungalows on the beach
+- 2 VIP bungalows on the beach

-Bathroom facilities for over-water and beach bungalow guests are provided in a nearby concrete floored building which houses a western style toilet and dip mandi bathing facilities (a shower is also installed for when the water pump is running).
+Bathroom facilities for over-water bungalow guests are provided in a nearby concrete floored building which houses a western style toilet and dip mandi bathing facilities (a shower is also installed for when the water pump is running).

 Meals are served in Delvin’s dining shelter at a large table that has bench style seating.
 Drinking water, tea and coffee are always available there.